 In addition, bananas are radioactive but it isn't harmful, as we are exposed daily to low levels of radiation.
 The reason they are radioactive is primarily due to their potassium.
 Other foods that are radioactive include potatoes, nuts (particularly Brazil nuts), and kidney beans.
 Animals that eat bananas can see in the ultraviolet range of the spectrum, so they immediately know which banana to choose to eat before.

-There are many animals that eat bananas and, of course, monkeys are the first ones most people think of first, but that includes very small monkey up to gorillas.
+There are many animals that eat bananas and, of course, monkeys are the first ones most people think.
+That includes very small monkey up to the large gorilla.
 Some wild birds, squirrels, sloughs and dogs also like bananas.
 Generally speaking many animals of the rainforest eat bananas regularly.

 Jacksonville "Top Banana City"